Incamisana Water Temple At Ollantaytambo, Peru: Marvelous Engineering Masterpiece Of Inca

 The excavated temple has fourteen ceremonial fountains and additionally, three others that were never completed, and then the place was abandoned.
 There are also canals and a well-planned and meticulously engineered conduit/distribution water system.

 The Incamisana has platforms and elaborately carved stone niches; channels and fountains are moving water through the temple.
-The Incamisana played an important role, but in the design of these Inca watery systems, the ruler, as the most important official, would have access to freshwater before it was used by other people.
+The Incamisana played an important role, but in the design of these Inca watery systems, the ruler, as the most important official, would have access to freshwater before other people used it.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer